voschezang/coding-handbook/goals-planning-strategy.md

 **Key Results**
 <u>How you know</u> that you are achieving the objective. *Quantitative* goals that are [measurable](https://en.wikipedia.org/wiki/SMART_criteria).
 These are results of actions that you might take, not the actions themselves.

-- They should be so optimistic that only 60%-70% of them will be reached.
+- They should be so optimistic that only 2/3 of them will be reached.

 - These may be time-based.
 E.g. the churn-rate at a given date.
 - (for projects) Target conditions that need to be satisfied in order to reach the target state.

-Add a confidence score for key result to track progress.
+Assign a confidence score to each key result track progress.

 **Initiative**
 An action that will bring you closer to a result.
 These should be flexible, in order to be able to respond to surprises.